 3. Reduce your fat content in your soup by making the day before, chilling and scraping away the fat that rises to the top.

 4. Careful with your herbs.
 They will give your soup a more intense flavor if added at the end of the cooking process.

 5. If a hot soup ends up too salty, toss a potato in the soup.
 Allow it to sit for fifteen minutes then remove.
 It will take the extra salt taste with it!

 6. Consider using stock or broth instead of water to steam, boil, poach, make soup, or braise.
 It will add flavor to whichever dish you’re preparing.
 Water doesn’t taste like anything.
 Make your dishes more exciting by tossing in something flavored.

 7. When making soup in a slow cooker, place longer-cooking ingredients at the bottom.
 Meats and root veggies will take longer to cook than ingredients such as cauliflower.
 Place them at the bottom so they can absorb more heat.

-Super Fundraising Idea!
+A Super Fundraising Idea!

-Watch the Potato Soup Video
+Creamy Potato Soup Video Recipe

 Beginning of the Creamy Potato Soup Video Transcript: